IgorBermude/IgorBermude/README.md

 ## Hi there, I'm Igor Bermude Severnini 🤝

-I'm a software Software Engineer.
+I'm a software Software Engineer and Information Systems student at IFES.
 I'm currently working on a full stack mobile application.

 ### 📫 Where you can reach me?
 <div>